How to optimise images for faster loading times on your website

 6. Remove unused images

 Removing unused images on your server is a simple but often overlooked step.
 Unused images take up unnecessary space and can affect the speed of your website, especially when backing up files.
 Make sure you regularly clean up your media library to remove unused files.
+A cleaned-up media library ensures that images have faster load times.

 7. Make use of browser caching